The-Batman-Code/Project-1-Sports-Person-Classifier/README.md

 # Tools used to create the project-
 1. Python
+2. OpenCV for working with images
-2. Numpy and pandas for data cleaning
+3. Numpy and pandas for data cleaning
-3. Matplotlib for data visualization
+4. Matplotlib for data visualization
-4. Sklearn for model building
+5. Sklearn for model building
-5. Jupyter Notebook in Visual Studio Code as IDE
+6. Jupyter Notebook in Visual Studio Code as IDE
-6. Python flask server for http server
+7. Python flask server for http server
-7. HTML/CSS/Javascript for UI
+8. HTML/CSS/Javascript for UI

 # Deploy this app to cloud (GCP VM)-